 When you arrive from Rome or Milan, be sure and have a cruiser lined up to come to pick you up and take you to your apartment, as I did through Walks of Italy.

 It is an amazing service that they offer that most people don’t know about, just email them to get the information.
 They have access to the cruise boat drivers for their tours and this is just one more service that they provide, besides the amazing tours that they offer.
 I cannot say enough about them: they were timely and had great communication with me before and during the trip.
 This speeds up the amount of time you can spend trying to figure out how to get to your apartment or hotel.
 And when you only have 2 days, you want to be as efficient as possible.

 Here’s how my pickup worked: I arrived by train and ended up at the main train station, where I walked outside by the main waterway and the pick up was right there beside the white church.
 From there, the driver took me to Castello and when I needed to leave via the airport for an early morning flight, he picked me up right by the apartment where he had dropped me off a few days earlier. his was the best part because it is quite a ways to the airport and so to travel by private is the best way to go I think, versus taking the water taxi that stops at all the stops along the route.

 #7 Rent a local apartment

 So what type of apartment can you get in Venice?
-I looked on Travelocity and there were many options depending on how many in your party and your price range.
+I looked at Travelocity and there were many options depending on how many in your party and your price range.
 I wanted one that looked modern, preferably on the first floor, so I didn’t have to lug my luggage up the stairs, had a kitchenette because, after a few days or more in Venice, food can get expensive.
 I got all of that and more.

 It was very comfortable, in a cute neighborhood and was perfect for two to four people.
 Mine even had a washer, which by this point in my travels was well needed.
 So just take a peek at their website to determine what type of apartment you want to stay in.